 Using different combinations and types of elements, lens designers can construct lenses optimized for various tasks like wide-angle, telephoto, macro and more.

-Refractive Properties of Glass
+Refractive Properties of Glass:

 The main optical property that enables lenses to refract light is known as the refractive index.
 This quantity indicates how much a material like glass slows down light waves passing through it relative to their speed in a vacuum or air.
 Ordinary lens glass has a refractive index of around 1.5, meaning light moves 1.5 times slower through the glass.